 The antenna should be placed away from electronic devices or other antennas.
 The recommended minimum distance between adjacent antennas, operating in a similar radio frequency band, is at least 50cm.
-Therefore we recommend to use a cable antenna and place it away from the terminal.
 If signal strength is weak, it is useful to face a directional antenna at the closest radio base station.
 This can increase the strength of the signal received by the modem.
 The modem's peak output power can reach 2W.
 RF field strength varies with antenna type and distance.
 At 10cm from the antenna the field strength may be up to 70V/m and at 1m it will have reduced to 7V/m.
 In general, CE-marked products for residential and commercial areas, and light industry can withstand a minimum of 3V/m.